Bells, Jackson, and Milan, TN

-Our dentists at Premier Dental can often save our patients’ teeth with implants or by removing damaged tissue and salvaging the rest, but sometimes the tooth needs to be entirely removed, or extracted.
+Our dentists at Premier Dental can often save our patients’ teeth with dental implants or by removing damaged tissue and salvaging the rest, but sometimes the tooth needs to be entirely removed, or extracted.
 In these situations, we carefully numb the area and then use special dental tools to safely and quickly remove the tooth with minimal discomfort.
 Here is how a tooth extraction is performed, why it might be necessary, and what to expect during the procedure.

 When Is an Extraction Needed?

 Several situations may require extraction.
 These might include overcrowding in the teeth which cannot be corrected, decay in the teeth which is beyond repair with fillings or crowns, or trauma from a car accident or sporting injury.
 Also, periodontal disease might remove the underlying support structure of the teeth, the jawbone, which may make extraction necessary.